 2) Scope

-This SOP applies to all laboratory personnel involved in the use of supercritical fluids for the preparation of nanoparticles.
+This SOP applies to all laboratory staff involved in the formulation and preparation of drug nanocrystals for pharmaceutical and drug delivery purposes.

 3) Responsibilities